Our Impact – Sustainability Projects

 Strategic Partner:Â Â Local Government/CCFA

-Location:Â Â Costa Rica and Eastern Cape, South Africa
+Location:Â Â Eastern Cape, South Africa, Rwanda

 Challenge:Â